MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/archive-overview.md

 # The archive solution is currently paused for new customers

 > [!IMPORTANT]
-> The archive solution is currently paused for new customers as the architecture is undergoing enhancements.
-We are actively working on a new design which provides customers with added flexibility in managing transactional data and reducing the amount of storage space used.
+> The archive solution is currently paused for new customers because the architecture is undergoing enhancements.
+We are actively working on a new design that will provide more flexibility for managing transactional data and reduce the amount of storage space used.